-Uninstall the server, as follows:
+Next, uninstall the server, as follows:

-Step 1 Log in to the server.

-- Step 2 At the Solaris prompt, log in as the ISC owner. - Step 3 Go to the ISC installation directory. - Step 4 Source the environment, as follows: For a sh or ksh shell:
+- Step 1 Log in to the server. - Step 2 At the Solaris prompt, log in as the identified UNIX user. - Step 3 Go to the ISC installation directory. - Step 4 Source the environment, as follows:

-. bin/vpnenv.sh
+For an sh or ksh shell: bin/vpnenv.sh

-For a csh shell:
+For a csh shell: source bin/vpnenv.csh

-source bin/vpnenv.csh

-Step 5 Remove ISC by entering the following command from a location outside the <ISC_HOME directory>:
+Step 5 Remove ISC by entering the following command from a location outside the <ISC_HOME directory>: <ISC_HOME directory>/bin/uninstall.sh

-uninstall.sh